Sardinian nationalism: 21st century

 The Sardinian nationalist movement is in fact rather disjointed and lacking in unity nowadays: it is composed mostly of several local and scattered grassroots organisations across the island that do not have a clear central policy-making authority, and besides, the different nationalist subgroups often disagree with each other on many key issues.
-Sardinian nationalists address a number of issues, such as the environmental damage caused by the military forcesSardinia: Militarization, Contamination and Cancer in Paradise Così in Sardegna si è riacceso l’indipendentismo, Nicola Mirenzi – Europa QuotidianoCapo Frasca, la nuova Pratobello – L'Indro, Marco PiccinelliIndipendentismo sardo, questo sconosciuto – Adalgisa Marrocco (in fact, 60% of such bases in Italy are located on the island), the financial and economic exploitation of the island's resources by the Italian state and mainland industrialists, the lack of any political representation both in Italy and in the European ParliamentEuropee, in Sardegna campagna "Eu non voto".
-C’è anche Zappadu – Il Fatto Quotidiano (due to an unbalanced electoral constituency that still remains to this day, Sardinia has not had its own MEP since 1994), the nuclear power and waste (on which a referendum was proposed by a Sardist party, being held in 2011) and the ongoing process of depopulation and Italianization that would destroy the Sardinian indigenous culture.
+Sardinian nationalists address a number of issues, such as the environmental damage caused by the military forces (in fact, 60% of such bases in Italy are located on the island), the financial and economic exploitation of the island's resources by the Italian state and mainland industrialists, the lack of any political representation both in Italy and in the European Parliament (due to an unbalanced electoral constituency that still remains to this day, Sardinia has not had its own MEP since 1994), the nuclear power and waste (on which a referendum was proposed by a Sardist party, being held in 2011) and the ongoing process of depopulation and Italianization that would destroy the Sardinian indigenous culture.